mattgorb/CNN_CarsDataset/README.md

 TensorFlow
 OpenCV

-Setting up a computing instance on Amazon was a pain in the ass.
+Setting up a computing instance on Amazon was a pain.
 I'll highlight the steps here.

 1. Request P2.xlarge instance on aws.
 You have to write a message to customer support and they'll usually get you approved within a business day.